jboner/akka-crdt/README.md

 ##### GET
 Find g-counter by id, or create it if it does not exist.

+//PN: GET should not be side effecting.
+Correct RESTful HTTP method would be GET to retrieve existing or 404 if not exists and use PUT for creating new (if it doesn't exist, PUT should be idempotent)

 ```bash
 curl -i -H "Accept: application/json" http://127.0.0.1:9000/g-counter/users